In last year’s budget, the government announced that our tax thresholds would change starting 31st of July, 2024.

-So instead, the IRD has prepared what we’re thinking of as a series of transitional tax rates, to help payroll providers and sole traders (that’s you!) calculate and pay the right amount of income tax.Fair warning, it’s going to involve a bit of maths.
-Grab a cuppa, and let’s dig in.
+To help clear up the confusion, the IRD has prepared what we’re thinking of as a series of transitional tax rates, to help payroll providers and sole traders (that’s you!) calculate and pay the right amount of income tax in FY 2024/25.

 What are tax thresholds, and why are they changing?